CODELABLEIDEN/Audio_tone_Smartphone_Outdoor_2022/README.md

 The following code was used for creating LIMO files for ERP (Level 1)

-The following code was used for creating LIMO files based on CWT (Level 1)
+The following code was used for creating LIMO files based on CWT (Level 1) (note, can take time and high (>180 GB) RAM workstation recommended)

 The following code was used for performng second level one-sample-t-tests (Level 2)